 One of Sri Lanka’s Historical Sites

 Having just returned from our elephant safari, I must confess that I had never even heard of Sigiriya.
-I could barely say the name of it, let alone know what it was.
+I had no idea it was referred to by the locals as the eighth wonder of the world!
+I could even barely say the name of it, let alone know what it was.
 Apparently, it is Sri Lanka’s most visited historical site.
 Coming upon it, I could see it from far away, a giant rock in the middle of a flat grassy landscape.
 There it was in all its glory: a giant rock turned into a palace and fortress during the 5th century.
 We stopped for a quick photoshoot from far away to get some perspective of the actual size of this massive rock.

 Koi Fish And Floating Lily Pads

 As we approached, the first thing I noticed was the moat surrounding the entrance with what appeared to be Koi Fish and hundreds of floating lily pads in the water.
 I then came upon the gardens and started to realize the magnitude of this complex city, its structures, and gardens.

 It seems you could wander here for days, finding pathways that you hadn’t seen before.
 But if you continue up the main path, there are several approaches to the inner city.
 The most prominent one being the western entrance.

 Sigiriya’s Plateau called Lion Rock

 As you get closer, you will see a small plateau about halfway up the rock.
 This is where the formation of the giant rock starts to take shape to look like a lion and where it gets its name “Lion Rock” (aka Sigiriya).
 It is well over 200 meters tall, so get ready to hike straight up.

 They say you can’t visit Sri Lanka without visiting the incredible rock fortress at Sigiriya!
 I think they are right!